Alternative Name(s): Travelling Bath

 The significance of this travel bath lies within its rarity, its ability to represent personal memories, and as a symbol of cultural sociology.

 Recent research indicates that this object is not commonly found within museums or historic houses located within Australia, United Kingdom or America.
-At present, Museum Victoria holds a limited nineteenth century collection, particularly in reference to middle-class English migration.
 Relevant to the Migration, Transport and Domestic Collections, this travel bath characterises the migration customs and ideology of the affluent English rather than referencing the poor pioneer migrant or that of the luxurious settled life.
 For the middle-class immigrant, the travel bath was not just an en-route bathing or storage unit, but an instrument for retaining social standing and respectability.
 The bath thereby provides an alternate perspective on migrant, class, voyage and settlement experiences, as well as the object's adaptation and continued use throughout a number of generations of one family.

 Donation from Mr Leonard Ashburner, 10 Dec 2007